momentohq/client-sdk-ruby/README.md

 ## Error Handling

-[Momento::SimpleCacheClient](https://github.com/momentohq/client-sdk-ruby/blob/main/lib/momento/simple_cache_client.rb) follows the philosophy that when working with a service, [exceptions are bugs](https://www.gomomento.com/blog/exceptions-are-bugs).
+[Momento::CacheClient](https://github.com/momentohq/client-sdk-ruby/blob/main/lib/momento/cache_client.rb) follows the philosophy that when working with a service, [exceptions are bugs](https://www.gomomento.com/blog/exceptions-are-bugs).
 Minor outages are a fact of life; they are normal rather than exceptional.

-When there is a problem, Momento::SimpleCacheClient methods return an error response, the same as any other response.
+When there is a problem, Momento::CacheClient methods return an error response, the same as any other response.
 This makes errors more visible, allows your IDE to be more helpful in ensuring that you've handled the responses you care about.

 Check if a response is an error with `response.error?`, get the error with `response.error`, and it can be raised as an exception with `raise response.error`.
 Generally, printing `response.error` tell you what you need to know, but you might want more details.
 Here's a contrived example.